The nil rate band for cumulative chargeable transfers in the last seven years is £312,000

 - gifts between husband and wife, unless the donor is domiciled in the UK and the recipient is not

-- gifts between individuals more than 7 years before the donor's death (until the donor dies such
+- gifts between individuals more than 7 years before the donor's death (as long as the donor survives,

 - gifts in consideration of marriage - £5,000 from a parent, £2,500 from a grandparent